-It’s wonderful to be able to sketch something from your environment or from your imagination.
+It’s wonderful to be able to sketch.
 In sketches you can quickly jot something down, mess around, scribble, slip, smudge and change endlessly.

 …or a lot of scribbles, such as a girl leaning on a table and a mother with her child at the airport.

-The greatest artists are usually masters of sketching.
+Great artists of the past are often also masters of sketching.
 A striking example is a 1922 portrait of the poet Rilke by the Russian artist Leonid Pasternak.
-You can almost feel how his drawing hand was constantly moving.
-Only the head is rendered a little more delicate.
-Note all the scribbles around the figure.
-Sketches don’t have to be perfectly finished drawings.
-Pasternak used the sketch as a preparatory work for a painting.
+You can almost feel his drawing hand constantly in motion.
+Only the head is rendered somewhat more softly.
+Notice all the scribbles of figures and buildings surrounding the figure.
+Pasternak used the sketch as preparation for a painting.

-Exercise 3: Draw a frame with roughly the same proportions.
+Exercise 2: Draw a frame with roughly the same proportions.
 Make your own sketch of Pasternak’s drawing in 5 minutes or less.
 It’s impossible to copy it exactly, so don’t worry about that!
 Try to imitate the loose way of sketching, alternating between light and dark.
-For larger formats, I recommend charcoal or Siberian chalk.

 Finally, looking at the next two scribbled sketches, you probably wouldn’t guess they are the very first steps in the design of a spectacular high-tech museum in a large park in Paris.